pangeo-data/pangeo/_sources/meeting-notes.rst.txt

 Community Meeting
 -----------------

-Pangeo holds weekly community meetings every Wednesday, open to anyone who wishes to participate.
-The meetings alternate between :ref:`Pangeo-Showcase` talks and informal check-ins.
+Pangeo holds weekly community meetings every Wednesday.
+The meetings alternate between 12PM and 4PM US Eastern Time to encourage participants from a wider range of time zones.
+Anyone may attend!

+Starting April 7, 2021, the community meetings will have a new format: They will begin with a :ref:`Pangeo-Showcase` talk, followed by discussion, optional check-ins, and any agenda items.

 The :ref:`Pangeo-Showcase` talks are 15 minutes, recorded and receive a DOI.
-The check-ins are an opportunity for anyone to meet other members of the Pangeo community and let them know what you are working on with short, one minute updates, and group discussion topics can be raised as agenda items.
+The check-ins are an opportunity for anyone to meet other members of the Pangeo community and let them know what you are working on with short, one minute updates, and agenda items are anything people feel would benefit from group discussion.
-Every other check-in (once every four weeks) will be held at 4pm ET to be more friendly to participants in other time zones.

-* Schedule: Every Wednesday, three weeks at 12pm ET, fourth week at 4pm ET
+* Schedule: Every Wednesday, alternating between 12pm ET and 4pm ET (See the Calendar at the bottom of this page!)
 * Conferencing: `Zoom <https://columbiauniversity.zoom.us/j/953527251>`_
 * Notes:  `Google Doc <https://docs.google.com/document/d/e/2PACX-1vRerhoxG-wOvh-wQTj7F8HPYve75l8pAtL-tgtzY_3YLqVUsaMSEgE4K70HgMt5S91FMwSu8EIizewy/pub>`_